Black text comes from the agenda

 Brown text comes from the support documents

-Light blue text comes from my previous comments,
+Light blue text comes from my previous comments, and

 Green text indicates a quote from someone else.